JRequest/JRequest.Net/README.md

 * Abstracts the complexity of calling web APIs from your code.
 * Supports HTTP and FTP web requests.
 * Allows Request chaining.
-* Convert output response file into different format (xml to json/ json to xml).
+* Converts response data from xml to json or viceversa.
 * Support .NET Standard 2.0

 ## Getting Started